Rice baseball started strong, riding two early wins to a series split against UTSA in a rematch of a previous meeting this season.

 Trailing 4-3 entering the sixth, freshman Nathan Becker homered to tie things up.
 Then, in the seventh and final inning, a sac fly from Guy Garibay, who step onto the mound for his fourth save in the bottom half of the inning, gave Rice the win.

 SATURDAY 2 | UTSA 12 – Rice – 6

 Cade Edwards scored on a wild pitch in the first inning to give Rice an early lead.
 The Owls hung a five-spot in the third with big RBI extra-base hits from Garibay and Will Karp.
 But none of it would prove to be enough to overcome what has become a much-too-frequent disaster inning from the Rice pitching staff.

 Matthew Linskey, who’d faired well as an opener in previous outings, failed to record an out to start the game.
 He walked two batters and hit a pair, the second of which drove in the tying run.
-He was lifted for Garrett Zaskoda, but the next man up wasn’t able to quell the trouble.
+He was lifted for Garret Zaskoda, but the next man up wasn’t able to quell the trouble.
 Zaskoda would be removed in favor of Josh Larzabal before the inning was through.
 Nine runs later, the inning ended and this one was essentially over.

 SUNDAY | UTSA 12 – Rice 4

 Things set up well for Rice entering the final game of the weekend.
 With Garcia on the mound after Friday’s weather, the Owls were able to hold UTSA scoreless through the fourth inning.
 Up 1-0 courtesy of an Austin Bulman RBI single in the fourth, Rice was unable to finish.